p4535992/automated-evocations/README.md

 The macro must return the custom data.

-You can use the `getSummonInfo` API call (`CompanionManager.api.getSummonInfo`), passing in `args` and the base spell level, to get the following information automatically calculated for you:
+You can use the `getSummonInfo` API call (`game.modules.get('automated-evocations-variant').api.getSummonInfo`), passing in `args` and the base spell level, to get the following information automatically calculated for you:
 * `level`: how many levels above the base spell level the spell as cast at
 * `maxHP`: the actor's max HP
 * `modifier`: the actor's spellcasting ability modifier